givemepower8/Phaser3Practices/docs/COC.md

 [Miner](https://clashofclans.fandom.com/wiki/Miner) is often used with hero's support.

-6 housing space, attack speed 1.7s, move speed: 32, range: 0.5 tile
+Miner takes 6 housing space, attack speed 1.7s, move speed: 32, range: 0.5 tile

-Strength: Can go under walls.
+Strength: Can burrow under walls.

-Weakness: Vulnerable to splash damage, giant bomb.
+Weakness: Vulnerable to splash damage building like bomb tower, also vulnerable to giant bomb.

+For TH12 opponents with maximized Giga tesla, miner strategy is a bit risky sometimes it deals with lots of destruction but gets only one star.

+Miners' good companions are healers or meat shields around them. witches are good companions as well as skeletons distract queen or inferno towers.

 | Level | DpS | DpA   | HP  | Cost  | Research Cost | Laboratory | Research Time |
 | ----- | --- | ----- | --- | ----- | ------------- | ---------- | ------------- |